usdigitalresponse/grants-ingest/README.md

 #### Provisioning Infrastructure

 After starting LocalStack, create a terraform state deployment bucket in the localstack environment.
 This guide, as well as the provided Terraform backend file for local development, assumes that this bucket is named `local-terraform` and has a region of `us-west-2`.

-To create this bucket, you can run the following command:
+To create this bucket, navigate to the terraform folder, then run the following command:
 ```bash
 awslocal s3 mb s3://local-terraform
 ```
+If using the provided [docker-compose](https://github.com/usdigitalresponse/grants-ingest/blob/cf8a6220ed4e7332978520ec1d63bb344b738972/docker-compose.yml#L21) then this runs when the localstack container is started.

 Next, initialize the Terraform project using the `local.s3.tfbackend` Terraform state backend configuration file provided by this repository.
 Note that you may need to modify the `endpoint`